Industrial License in UAE

 - Workers: The company must employ at least ten people.

 - You will need 5 horse power machines.

-Documents Needed For Obtaining Trade License In Dubai
+Documents Needed For Obtaining Trade License

 - A report that comprises information on the plant, such as the factory’s plans, the reason for opening the factory, data on production tools, production costs and money, and some information on financing alternatives.
 Employee information, as well as any other relevant information, may be included in the additional details.

 - For non-citizens, a copy of their passport and proof of residency, as well as a summary of the citizen’s registration are required.

 - Contract for Feasibility Study Collaboration (if a partnership firm)